ConradIrwin/pry-rescue/README.md

-pry-rescue catches unhandled exceptions, and automatically launches a Pry session where the unhandled exception was raised.
+pry-rescue helps you quickly figure out why your code broke by opening a Pry session whenever an uncaught exception is raised.

 Installation